Matt-Esch/virtual-dom/README.md

 # Virtual DOM and diffing algorithm

+(Please note this is currently work in progress)

 There was a [great article][1] about how react implements it's virtual DOM.
 There are some really interesting ideas in there but they are deeply buried in the implementation of the React